 The following features were selected in order to provide additional safety measures as well as reduce the hardware and cableing required to wire the baggage system:

 Safe Torque Off Safety Circuit (STO): This is an emergency method that removes the 24V power that controls the transistors that produce the pulse width modulated (PWM) output signal for the motor.
-If the STO circuit is tripped, the AC vector drive will not be able to control the motor until the STO is reset.
+If the STO circuit is tripped, the frequency inverter will not be able to control the motor until the STO is reset.

-DeviceNET™ network control: The AC drive is controlled by a centralized PLC over a DeviceNET™ communication network.
-This allows for reduced control wiring by eliminating the need for control cable runs to each AC vector drive.
-Higher resolution feedback from the AC vector drive is also available for the PLC to evaluate.
+DeviceNET™ network control: The AC drive is controlled by a centralised PLC over a DeviceNET™ communication network.
+This allows for reduced control wiring by eliminating the need for control cable runs to each frequency inverter.
+Higher resolution feedback from the frequency inverter is also available for the PLC to evaluate.

-Local/OFF/Remote Selector Switch: A switch that allows the AC vector drive to be run in a local/manual mode.
+Local/OFF/Remote Selector Switch: A switch that allows the frequency inverter to be run in a local/manual mode.
 If ever the DeviceNET™ network is down or the network cable becomes damaged, the AC drive may be put into manual operation via a switch mounted to the AC drive.